mkdocs-publisher/mkdocs-publisher/documentation/05_dev/other/02_backlog.md

 - [ ] Add: blog post reading time + watch time (defined in post meta)
 - [ ] Add: possibility to disable categories and/or tags pages
-- [ ] Add: automatic add [search exclude](https://squidfunk.github.io/mkdocs-material/setup/setting-up-site-search/#search-exclusion) to draft and hidden pages when using material for MkDocs theme with search plugin enabled
 - [ ] Add: authors and update date in the template
 - [ ] Add: blog posts index template override
 - [ ] Add: language override in YAML file
 - [ ] Add: configurable date format
 - [ ] Add: auto-generate slug based on slugify (+ inject into document metadata)
 - [ ] Change: detect if meta plugin is enabled and based on its configuration use key names
+- [ ] Add: possibility to define blog directory in `README.md` file when meta plugin is enabled
+- [ ] Fix: links when using meta plugin and slugs on post teasers
+- [ ] Fix: internal links in teasers
+- [ ] Change: temporary file location

 ### Minifier